Subungual exostosis of the toes in children and adolescents: a clinical experience

 Abstract

-Aims: Assessment of the diagnosis and treatment results of patients with subungual exostosis of the toes.
-To identify criteria for the diagnosis of osteochondrosis with subcutaneous localization in children and adolescents.
-Differential diagnosis with other lesions of the nail phalanges of the toes.
+AIM: To evaluate diagnostic and curative outcomes in patients with subungual exostosis of the toe.
+To identify criteria for the diagnostics of osteochondromas with subungual location in children and adolescents.
+To define differential diagnostics with other lesions of toe nail phalanges.

 Full Text